What happens if I miss my flight to Kathmandu?

 If you want to take advantage of China’s visa waiver for 72-hour stays (some passports don’t even require a visa at all!), why not fly to Beijing, and visit the Great Wall of China and the Forbidden City?

 If your trip is between June and August, you’ll probably find very high temperatures, some heavy showers, and some wind.
 Travelling between April and May, September and October, the temperatures get colder.

 Please note that Mongolia is one of the destinations with the greatest thermal amplitude, so be prepared for great temperature differences from day to night.

 All our trips will always be made in private, off-road vehicles with specialised and certified drivers.

 Is it easy to get in touch with my family and friends back home?

-Yes, SIM cards are easy to get, and data packages are relatively inexpensive, so you can always communicate with your friends and family back home through your social networks, WhatsApp or Skype.
+Yes, SIM cards are easy to get, and data packages are relatively cheap, so you can always communicate with your friends and family back home through your social networks, WhatsApp or Skype.
 You can also make international calls, but bare in mind that these costs will be substantially more expensive!